Drug information

 Locations: Denmark, Germany, United States

 Selected Study Results: Results published in The Lancet Microbe (2022) showed that romidepsin plus 3BNC117 and romidepsin given alone had no substantial effect on reducing latent HIV reservoir size in participants with viral suppression on ART.
-Additionally, romidepsin plus 3BNC117, compared to romidepsin given alone, was not effective in delaying the time to viral rebound during analytical treatment interruption.
-The observed time to viral rebound was not clinically meaningful in either group.14
+Also, romidepsin plus 3BNC117, compared to romidepsin given alone, was not effective in delaying the time to viral rebound during analytical treatment interruption.12

 Study Names: eCLEAR; NCT03041012